 Piaget's theory of cognitive development Piaget's theory of cognitive development is a comprehensive theory about the nature and development of human intelligence, first developed by Swiss developmental psychologist Jean Piaget (1896–1980).
 It is primarily known as a developmental stage theory but, in fact, it deals with the nature of knowledge itself and how humans come gradually to acquire, construct, and use it.
 To Piaget, cognitive development was a progressive reorganization of mental processes as a result of biological maturation and environmental experience.
-Accordingly, children construct an understanding of the world around them, then experience discrepancies between what they already know and what they discover in their environment.
-Moreover, Piaget claimed the idea that cognitive development is at the center of human organism, and language is contingent on cognitive development.
-Nature of intelligence: operative and figurative Operative intelligence is the active aspect of intelligence.
+Nature of intelligence: operative and figurative Piaget noted reality in the sense of as a dynamic system of continuous change and, as such, is defined in reference to the two conditions that define dynamic systems.
+Operative intelligence is the active aspect of intelligence.
 At any time, operative intelligence frames how the world is understood and it changes if understanding is not successful.
 Assimilation and accommodation Sensorimotor stage

 Student-Centered Teaching In the traditional approach to college teaching, most class time is spent with the professor lecturing and the students watching and listening.
 The students work individually on assignments, and cooperation is discouraged.
-Student-centered teaching methods shift the focus of activity from the teacher to the learners.
+Learner-centered teaching methods shift the focus of activity from the teacher to the learners.
 These methods include active learning, in which students solve problems, answer questions, formulate questions of their own, discuss, explain, debate, or brainstorm during class; cooperative learning, in which students work in teams on problems and projects under conditions that assure both positive interdependence and individual accountability; and inductive teaching and learning, in which students are first presented with challenges (questions or problems) and learn the course material in the context of addressing the challenges.
-Publications on Active Learning Publications on Cooperative Learning General principles and strategies D.B.
+Videos and Publications on Active Learning Publications on Cooperative Learning General principles and strategies D.B.
 R.M.
 R.M.
 Dr. Return to Dr.